Skip to main content

 Can I get a response from an AI Employee inside an automation?

 Yes.
-Add the "Get a response from an AI Employee" action to send context (for example, a conversation summary or form submission) to your AI Employee and use the response later in the workflow.
+Add the "Get a response from an AI Employee" step to send context (for example, a conversation summary or form submission) to your AI Employee and use the response later in the workflow.

 How do I trigger automations for entire lists?

-Use the "Start automation for a list" action in your automation builder.
+Use the "Start automation for a list" step in your automation builder.
 Select your target list (contacts, companies, or custom objects) and choose which automation to run.
 The automation will execute for each record in the list.

-What are getter actions in automations?
+What are getter steps in automations?

-Getter actions let you retrieve related data during automation runs.
+Getter steps let you retrieve related data during automation runs.
 For example, "Get company from contact" retrieves company information when your automation is processing a contact record.
 This helps you work with connected data across your CRM.

 What's the difference between regular automations and list automations?